borgbackup/borgstore/README.rst

 API can be much simpler:

 - create/destroy: initialize or remove the whole store.
-- list: flat list of the items in the given namespace, with or without soft deleted items.
+- list: flat list of the items in the given namespace (by default only not soft deleted items, optionally only soft deleted items).
 - store: write a new item into the store (giving its key/value pair)
 - load: read a value from the store (giving its key), partial loads giving offset and/or size are supported.